obregon08/sprintdeck/docs/api-examples.md

 ### 1. List Projects
 **GET** `/api/projects`

-Returns all projects for the authenticated user.
+Returns all projects for the authenticated user (including projects where the user is a member).

 **Response:**
 ```json